 Your Staff Holiday Planner Advice Page!

-A solid staff holiday planner system will instantly save time, money – and lower tension amongst your team.
+A solid online staff holiday planner system will instantly save time, money – and lower tension amongst your team.

 How To Manage Staff Holidays and Time Off

 Remember that, as well as wanting to avoid common employee holiday related issues, failing to ensure service levels, production volume and customer service standards are maintained can be costly for your business.
 So, if you’re looking for a solid employee holiday tracker, follow these steps to bring peace and harmony to your time management system.

 - Will leave requests be handled on seniority, time served or first-come-first-served basis?
 Who’s the official, appointed staff holiday planner manager and decision maker?

 - What exceptions will be made for covering core operations and skills overlaps?

 - What’ll be your minimum notice period for time off requests?
 (E.g., some firms use ‘double the time’ rules.
 Such as, workers require giving 2 weeks notice to request 1 week off.
 Or will you request a longer notice period?)

 - Although it does arguably reward the more forward-thinking and organised in your team, you may judge that, for major holiday times, ‘first-come-first-served’ might not be the fairest approach.
 And, dependant on your individual type of operations and business, may need clarification on how the share of cover will be rotated amongst the organisation.
 (Will you keep part-time workers leave on a pro rata basis in busy periods?)